niklaswillrich/epihelper/README.md

 # In development
-This package is under development.

-# Aim of the package epiet
-This package supports the European programme for intervention epidemiology training (EPIET) of the European Centre for Disease Prevention and Control (ECDC).

-Functions help to identify the source of outbreaks and communicate results as well as enter data of questionnaires.

-# Most important functions
+Documentation at http://rforepiet.github.io/epiet/.
+This package is still under active development and not ready for production yet.
+The code and documentation may change day to day.
+We would be happy to recieve feedback.

+# Functions so far
-* plotEpicurve: This function generates an epicurve designed according to EPIET standards
+* [plotEpicurve](man/plotEpicurve.Rd): This function generates an epicurve designed according to EPIET standards
 * generateOutbreak: This function generates a sample of outbreak data
 * enterData: This is an example of how to enter questionnaire data.
 It can be adapted to different scenarios
 * calcRelativeRisk: This funcion calculates relative risk

-# Contributers
-This package wants to be improved by all persons affiliated with the programm including th Epiet Alumni Network (EAN)

-# Installation
+# Casestudies so far
-After installing R and R-Studio type into the R prompt the following two lines: install.packages("devtools") devtools::install_github("jakobschumacher/epiet") require("epiet")
+*